|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 Additionally, HF antennas can consume and output large amounts of electricity.
 HF di-pole antennas while in use consume 250-350 watts of power on average, and can have peak consumption of up to 1,000 watts.
 Di-polar antennas are largely just exposed metal, and any thing bridging the connection between those two wires will pose a serious risk.
 Tree branches or trash might catch fire, while wires can seriously injure or kill humans or animals.
 At no point should humans or animals be able to grasp or bump into the wires of an HF radio, and if a radio wire is knocked down, persons in the vicinity should be instructed to stand back until the power is cut.

-The overall privileges and limits of the use of radio communication may vary from organization to organization, however it is strongly advised that each organization establish and develop its own policies for the proper used of radio, and disciplinary plans for misuse of radio equipment.
+The overall privileges and limits of the use of radio communication may vary from organisation to organisation, however it is strongly advised that each organisation establish and develop its own policies for the proper used of radio, and disciplinary plans for misuse of radio equipment.

 When using any network sometimes there are separate calling channels used to establish communication with other radio users, who then specify another dedicated channel.
 As soon as such communication is established both radio stations should move to determined talking channel to leave calling channel for other stations to establish contact.
 The use of calling channels is used especially in networks with high volumes of shared traffic, or in networks hosted by third parties such as UN repeater networks which multiple humanitarian agencies might use.